 No other region in France can offer the diverse mix of countryside and culture that the Auvergne can boast.
-And here at Auberge de Chabanettes, we are fortunate to lie in the heart of the Puy-de-Dome department of the Auvergne, arguably the most stunning of the four departments that make up this region.
+And here at Chabanettes Boutique Hotel & Spa, we are fortunate to lie in the heart of the Puy-de-Dome department of the Auvergne, arguably the most stunning of the four departments that make up this region.
 Within Puy-de-Dome lies the Regional Natural Park of the Auvergne Volcanoes as well as the Livradois-Forez which surrounds our Auberge in lush, un-spoiled forests.

 Overlooked for too long, the Auvergne is fast becoming a more desirable destination as holiday-makers seek a more natural, peaceful location away from the crowds.

 Here’s some of our “Must See and Do” recommendations when visiting the Auvergne